Canva Pricing (2026) — The Essential Guide

 Can I use Canva for free?

 Yes.
-A cut-down version of the tool is available that can be used indefinitely, and free plans are available to students and not-for-profit organisations (subject to certain criteria being met).
+A cut-down version of the tool is available that can be used indefinitely, and free plans are available to students and not-for-profit organisations (subject to eligibility criteria).
 A 30-day free trial of the ‘Pro’ version is also available.

 Is paying for Canva worth it?